MicrosoftDocs/well-architected/well-architected/security/overview.md

 Consider using Azure Active Directory (Azure AD) to authenticate and authorize users.
 Azure AD is a fully managed identity and access management service.
 You can use it to create domains that exist purely on Azure, or integrate with your on-premises Active Directory identities.

-Azure AD also integrates with:
+Azure AD is also used by:

-- Office365
+- Office 365
-- Dynamics CRM Online
+- Dynamics 365
-- Many third-party SaaS applications
+- Many third-party applications

 For consumer-facing applications, Azure Active Directory B2C lets users authenticate with their existing social accounts, such as: